mattcroat/joy-of-code/posts/sveltekit-advanced-layouts/sveltekit-advanced-layouts.md

 {% img src="layout-reset.webp" alt="Example showing a layout reset" %}

 Now you know how to break out of layouts if you have to.

+In the next part you're going to [learn about SvelteKit hooks](https://joyofcode.xyz/sveltekit-hooks) before you learn how to deploy a SvelteKit project.